opengisch/QField-docs/documentation/how-to/advanced-how-tos/multilingual-projects.en.md

 QField supports for **Project Localization**, meaning that a single QGIS project file supports multiple lanaguages if the according configuration has been applied.

-This allows the field personnel to see the layer names, field aliases, and value maps in the device's local language without needing separate project files.
+This allows the field staff to see the layer names, field aliases, and value maps in the device's local language without needing separate project files.

 ### How it works